NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Create Launch Tempate

 ### 3. Upload New Worker
 These instructions only needs to be run when the Landform worker version changes (`landform-worker[-VERSION].zip`).

 1. Log in to the AWS web console with the same AWS account and region that you used to set up the Elastic Beanstalk environment.
 1. Services -> Storage -> S3
 1. select your S3 bucket
-1. select or create a subfolder matching your venue name
+1. select or create the subfolder matching your S3 URL
 1. select or create subfolder `app`
 1. if `landform-worker[-VERSION].zip` exists, delete it
 1. upload `landform-worker[-VERSION].zip`